TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ## Towns

 Create a town with `/t new` for $2000.
 A town can claim territory with `/t claim` for $200 per chunk.
-Residents are protected from outsiders in the town's territory unless their at war.
+Residents are protected from outsiders in the town's territory unless they are at war.
 You can view all town commands with `/t ?`.

 ## Nations